-4.1 Impact of State EITC on EITC Filing in Implementing State a mobile device, or used our Messenger application... in the last 30 days" (Bailey et al., 2018b).
+&lt;sup>12 An active users is "a registered Facebook user who logged in and visited Facebook through our website or a mobile device, or used our Messenger application... in the last 30 days" (Bailey et al., 2018b).
 Researchers interested in these data can be granted access as outlined in Bailey et al. (2018b), who have graciously provided this rich resource.